Danie-O/Animal-Detection-with-CNNs/README.md

-# Animal-Detection-with-CNNs
+# Deep-Learning
+Using different deep learning algorithms to solve problems.
-Using a CNN to determine the type of animal present in an image.
+1. Animal Detection: Using a CNN to determine the type of animal present in an image.